Analysis | Trump aims to inject more extreme election conspiracy theorists into GOP

 - And Georgia secretary of state candidate Rep. Jody Hice baselessly claimed as many as 1 in every 10 votes in Georgia was fraudulent.

 Just about all of these claims have not only been debunked, but were never serious to begin with.
-They’re the kind of things most Republicans didn’t touch — even if they didn’t dispute them either.
+They are the kinds of things most Republicans didn’t touch — even if they didn’t dispute them either.
 (Those Republicans generally spoke about “irregularities,” instead, or questioned whether expanded mail balloting was legal.)

-But these are the kind of figures Trump wants to lead the party into a new era.
+But these are the kinds of figures Trump wants to lead the party into a new era.
 And the Republicans who have chosen not to speak up about such claims or to more harshly judge Trump’s promotion of them have paved the way for just such a scenario.